 CEOs have power to address their own concerns.
-When executives actively participate in wellness programmes, engagement skyrockets.
-Ninety-eight percent of HR leaders say executive buyin is critical, and companies with strong leadership participation see employee engagement rates climb from 44% to 80%.
-Having CEOs and senior leaders publicly champion wellness initiatives helps normalise participation across all levels of the organisation
+When executives actively participate in wellness programs, engagement skyrockets.
+Ninety-eight percent of HR leaders say executive buy-in is critical, and companies with strong leadership participation see employee engagement rates climb from 44% to 80% (Wellhub, Return on Wellbeing, 2024; Wellhub, State of Work-Life Wellness, 2024).
+Having CEOs and senior leaders publicly champion wellness initiatives helps normalize participation across all levels of the organization.

 The secret?
 A proactive approach.
-Sharing this roadmap upfront shows the C-suite that you're not just launching a programme and hoping for the best-you're committed to making it work.
+Sharing this roadmap upfront shows the C-suite that you're not just launching a program and hoping for the best-you're committed to making it work.